SeisSCOPED/HPS-book/book/chapters/cloud/AWS_EC2Batch.md

 ## 3. Create a Job queue

-Add the compute environment and a name to `job_queue.yaml` as the folling file:
+Add the compute environment and a name to `job_queue.yaml` as the following file:

 ```yaml
 jobQueueName: ''  # [REQUIRED] The name of the job queue.